chaoss/website/prototype/metrics-rc.md

-# Sample Metrics release page
+# Metrics Candidate Release Page

+*Each working group identifies metrics that are candidates for release.
+The metrics are sorted into Focus Areas.
+Individual metrics will be released along with a detail page.
+The release will be available for comment for 30 days.
+Comments about the release can be made by following the the Working Group links provided below.*

 ## Diversity and Inclusion
-Release Date or Version: This could be a link to a specific commit, branch, markdown doc.
+Comment on Release: This could be a link to a specific commit, branch, markdown doc.

-#### Focus Area: Event Diversity
+### Focus Area: Event Diversity

 Goal: Identify the diversity and inclusion at events.